I’m so glad you stopped by!

-In 2012, we began reassessing our life and realized that “stuff” and “debt” were robbing us of fun and happiness.
-Angie was miserable in her job and I was miserable with our surroundings so we decided to make a radical change.
+In 2012, my then partner, Angie, and I began reassessing our life and realized that “stuff” and “debt” were robbing us of fun and happiness.
+Angie was miserable in her job and I was miserable with our surroundings, so we decided to make a radical change.
 We sold or donated more than 50% of our possessions and moved 2,200 miles away to a city we had never heard of – North Port, FL.
-For three years, we explored Florida, learning to paddleboard, snorkel, and sneak hot dogs into a baseball game .
+For three years, we explored Florida, learning to paddleboard, snorkel, and sneak hot dogs into a baseball game.
 It was here that we discovered letterboxing, decided boat ownership was not for us, and became Master Naturalists.

-One thing that we’ve learned over the years is that minimalism is an individual journey.
+One thing that I’ve learned over the years is that minimalism is an individual journey.
 For some, it’s about getting rid of everything and living in a tiny home.
 For others, it’s about freeing the mind of clutter.
-We like to think that minimalism is about incorporating simplicity into your everyday life, about learning to live within your means and finding enjoyment in experiences, rather than in acquiring stuff.
+I like to think that minimalism is about incorporating simplicity into your everyday life, about learning to live within your means and finding enjoyment in experiences, rather than in acquiring stuff.
 But most importantly, it’s about understanding yourself and what makes you happy.
-Whatever your definition, we hope our stories will inspire you (and occasionally make you laugh out loud).
+Whatever your definition, I hope these stories will inspire you (and occasionally make you laugh out loud).